 - Blood testing for: Anti-Mullerian Hormone, syphilis (RPR), HIV 1 & 2, hepatitis B antigen, hepatitis C antibody, HIV/HCV/HBV by PCR, hepatitis B core total antibody and West Nile virus

 - Genetic screening for 176 conditions, including cystic fibrosis

 To eliminate the possibility of an unintended pregnancy, all donors must use a barrier method of contraception or abstinence during the screening and donation process.

 Additionally, all egg donors and recipients are required to sign respective consent forms.
 The consents help to assure and document that all individuals involved in egg donation have been advised of medical risks and possible adverse effects, such as those that may occur with ovarian stimulation and egg retrieval.

 Egg recipients review potential donors and make a selection.
 When selected, a donor may need to complete additional medical screening before the donation process begins.

-The donation process lasts at least eight weeks.
+The donation process lasts a minimum of least eight weeks.
 The first four weeks require limited clinic visits and medication for the donor.
-In the second four weeks, she self-administers medications through injections and attends more frequent clinic visits for monitoring purposes.
+In the second four weeks, the donor self-administers medications through injections and attends more frequent clinic visits for monitoring purposes.
 All donors must be available during weekday business hours for required appointments.

 Egg donors undergo an IVF cycle to produce eggs for donation.
 During an IVF cycle, medications are used to stimulate the ovaries to produce multiple eggs.
-Egg development is monitored with ultrasounds and, in most cases, hormone blood testing.
-The woman's physician reviews and assesses the cycle development, making appropriate changes to medications as necessary.
+Egg development is monitored by ultrasounds and hormone blood testing.
+The provider reviews and assesses the cycle development, making appropriate changes to medications as necessary.